joe9111/image-resizer/README.md

 ## Usage

-Note: On Windows, this application runs with docker-compose version 1.23.2.
+**Note**: On Windows, this application runs with docker-compose version 1.23.2.

 1. To start the service, just type `docker-compose up` in the root directory.
 2. Go to Postman (or make a curl request), select POST, and enter <http://127.0.0.1:5000/images/api/v1/send-resizing-request> as the URL.